JohnathanOneal/CSC-125-03/README.md

 **Homework Assignments (30%):**
 - Due every Friday by 11:59 PM (except weeks with pseudocode projects)
-- Submitted via .ipynb file upload (shared links)
+- Submitted via .ipynb file upload
 - **Lowest homework score will be dropped**
 - **Late Policy:** 25% penalty for one day late, 50% penalty for two days late, no submissions accepted after two days

 **Pseudocode/Program Design Projects (10%):**
 - Two algorithm design assignments replacing traditional homework
 - Week 6: Design algorithm for list manipulation problem using pseudocode
-- Week 12: Design algorithm for data processing using dictionaries (pseudocode)
+- Week 12: Design algorithm for the final project (data processing using dictionaries (pseudocode)
 - Focus on problem-solving and logical thinking before coding
 - Due Friday by 11:59 PM, will replace the homework assignment for the week
 - **Late Policy:** Same as homework (25% one day, 50% two days, then zero)